 The current and expected growth in small cell networks is simply staggering, moving from 85,000 in 2018 in North America to an expected 800,000 by 2026.
 This is to support an estimated 500 billion devices connected to the Internet by 2030.
 We’ve touched on this previously in our article about the role of fiber optic cables in small cell networks, and about how we keep up with the ever-growing demand for fiber.
 This article discusses remote line power, what it is and the benefits of using RLP.

 There’s also demand for powering all those small cells.
 This becomes all the more challenging because of the places these small cells are deployed.
-That includes small cells that are installed at street corners on buildings, in parks, and various other locations.
+That includes small cells that are installed at street corners on buildings, in parks and in various other locations.
 That’s where remote line power (RLP) comes into play.

 There are also applications for remote line power in Fiber-to-the-Home (FTTH), Digital Subscriber Line (DSL), Distributed Antenna Systems (DAS), and Digital-Subscriber-Line-Access-Multiplexer (DSLAM).
 The common denominator is relatively low power requirements at each location that are spread over an extremely high number of locations.

-What is Remote Line Power?
+What Is Remote Line Power?

 Remote line power is a technique for powering remote devices from a central source using copper cable, typically twisted pair.
 It can also make use of existing installed twisted pair lines used for phone and DSL services.
 The RLP power source provides 48 VDC that is converted to a higher voltage for distribution over the copper cables.
 The cable runs can be as long as 6 to 7 kilometers.